 You’ve decided you want to make a video for your business.
-Good choice, it’s by far the best way to promote your business these days.
+Good choice – it’s by far the best way to promote your business these days.
 But, where do you begin?
 There are so many creative and strategic avenues to explore!
 Well, you’re in luck!
 In this post, we’re going to tell you how to write a corporate video brief.

-We’ll address some of the key points to consider when deciding what kind of video you want for your business, and how to translate your initial ideas into an effective video brief that translates these ideas into a creative.
-The better your brief, the more accurate your quote from the video production company:
+We’ll address some of the key points to consider when deciding what video you want for your business.
+In addition, we’ll tell you how to write a corporate video brief that translates these ideas into a creative.
+The better your brief, the more accurate your quote from the video production company will be.

 Platform and Distribution

-It’s worthwhile forming a rough idea of what the juicy innards of your video will be composed of.
-This includes elements such as like location, actors, voiceover, live action footage, animation, motion graphics, etc.
+However, it’s worthwhile forming a rough idea of what the juicy innards of your video will be.
+This includes elements such as location, actors, voiceover, live action footage, animation and motion graphics.

-Anything that you envisage being a consideration will go towards building a more accurate idea of price and a more streamlined process.
-The more detail you can give to the video production team, the more likely it is that there won’t be any surprises further down the line.
+Anything that you envisage being a consideration will go towards a more streamlined process and accurate idea of price.
+The more detail you can give to the video production team, the less surprises there are likely to be further down the line.

-For example, if you mention that there are two locations (your offices in Leeds and your offices in London), then the production company will know that there will be at least two filming days to add to the quote.
-If you say that you would like two actors to perform a scripted TV advert, then they know that they’ve got to consider the actors hire costs and expenses.
+For example, you might mention that there are two locations – your offices in Leeds and in London.
+Then, the production company will know that there will be at least two filming days to add to the quote.

 In short, if there’s anything you think is relevant, include it in your initial communication.

 Video production companies will always aim to tailor your video to suit your audience.
 If you sell gardening tools, it’s unlikely they’ll suggest an edgy, MTV style of filming and editing.
-Letting them know your key demographic will influence the stylistic decisions that both you and the video production company make.
-Letting them know in the early stages who they are meant to be catering to will mean you don’t receive a video that’s completely inappropriate to your audience.
+Letting them know your key demographic will influence stylistic decisions.